-Splunk for Enterprise Security
+Splunk App for Enterprise Security

-Unpacking the Splunk App for Enterprise Security
+Splunk App for Enterprise Security

 Security Posture Dashboard

-The Incident Review section provides the analysis workflows required to understand the priority of the incident, incident context, its type and what hosts were involved.
+The Incident Review section provides the analysis workflows required to understand the priority of the incident, incident context, its type and which hosts were involved.
 One click and you're exploring the raw data or viewing a journal of incident activities.
 Pivot on any piece of data known about the host to find out additional information or see related events.